 - (1) Attorneys.
 Attorneys must register using the form prescribed by the Clerk, which requires the registrant's name, address, telephone number, e-mail address, and both (A) a declaration that the attorney is admitted to the Bar of this Court, and (B) consent to service through CM/ECF.
-Further, prior to electronically filing documents in this Court, each attorney must enter a current e-mail address into their CM/ECF user profile.
+Further, prior to electronically filing documents in this Court, each attorney must enter a current e-mail address into his or hertheir CM/ECF user profile.
 The maintenance and control of the "Email Information" section of a user's CM/ECF account (in the "Utilities" menu of CM/ECF) is the responsibility of the registered user.
 The information entered into this section will govern how a user will receive e-mail notifications and to which e-mail address(es) notifications will be sent. - (2) Non-Attorneys.
-Non-attorneys may file electronically by means other than CM/ECF.
+Upon Court approval, and after being trained by a member of the Clerk's staff, a party to a pending case, proceeding, or motion who is pro se may register to use CM/ECF in that particular matter.
+Registration is in the form prescribed by the Clerk and requires identification of the case, proceeding, or motion in which the party seeks to participate electronically, as well as the party's name, address, e-mail address, and telephone number.
+If, during the course of the case, proceeding, or motion, the party retains an attorney who appears on the party's behalf, the attorney must file a notice of appearance Non-attorneys may file electronically by means other than CM/ECF.
 See Vt.
+LBR 5005-4.

-LBR 5005-4. - (3) Limited Appearance Exception.
+(3) Limited Appearance Exception.
 Any party or attorney may file a notice of appearance, request for notice in a case, proof of claim, motion to redact a proof of claim, notice of transfer of claim, withdrawal of claim, or motion for relief from stay without registering to use CM/ECF.
 See also Vt.
 LBR 2090-1(b)(6).